EmilNilsson12/newsletter-backend/README.md

 The admin can log in and see all registered users and their subscription-status.
 The admin can toggle the view between seeing all users and only seeing subscribed users.

-This repo is structured as a monolith-app.
+The admin-pages are structured as a monolith-app and all content is rendered serverside.

+The user-pages are strucutred with headless principles and all content is rendered clientside.

 A user can sign up/log in here: https://emilnilsson12.github.io/newsletter-frontend/